Fencer Bhavani Devi to travel from France for hat-trick in National Games | www.lokmattimes.com

 Bhavani Devi, who will wear Tamil Nadu colours in Gujarat, said she felt a sense of responsibility.
 "I missed the Khelo India University Games earlier this year because it came soon after the World Championships.
 I cannot miss domestic competitions since I can use it to refine my technique and mental strength," she said.

 "I did not think we would have the National Games in 2022 since we had the Commonwealth Games and the Asian Games scheduled for this year.
 When the Asian Games got postponed, I was told that we could possibly have the National Games in its place.
-I was mentally ready for that.
-My coach and I were able to plan for this competition, thanks to Gujarat, " she added.
+I was mentally ready for that," she said.

+"My coach and I were able to plan for this competition, thanks to Gujarat."

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app